 Privacy Act and Paperwork Reduction Act Notice.
 We ask for the information on Forms W-2 and W-3 to carry out the Internal Revenue laws of the United States.
-We need it to figure and collect the right amount of tax.
+You're required to give us the information.
+We need it to ensure that you're complying with these laws and to allow us to figure and collect the right amount of tax.
 Section 6051 and its regulations require you to furnish wage and tax statements to employees, the Social Security Administration, and the Internal Revenue Service.
 Section 6109 requires you to provide your employer identification number (EIN).
-Failure to provide this information in a timely manner or providing false or fraudulent information may subject you to penalties.
+If you fail to provide this information in a timely manner, or provide false or fraudulent information, you may be subject to penalties.

-You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
+You're not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.

 Generally, tax returns and return information are confidential, as required by section 6103.
 However, section 6103 allows or requires the Internal Revenue Service to disclose or give the information shown on your return to others as described in the Code.
-For example, we may disclose your tax information to the Department of Justice for civil and/or criminal litigation, and to cities, states, the District of Columbia, and U.S. commonwealths and territories for use in administering their tax laws.
+For example, we may disclose your tax information to the Department of Justice for civil and/or criminal litigation, and to cities. states, the District of Columbia, and U.S. commonwealths and territories for use in administering their tax laws.
 We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.